Okay, Gang!

 When the casing is full simply tie it off with a piece of twine.

-Cooking your Summer Sausage
+Cooking Your Sausage

+You want to gently heat your sausage to 155F and no further (well, okay..maybe 160F…but no further!).
 If you get this sausage too hot, too fast then you will ruin the fat dispersion in the sausage.

-- This will take about three hours.
+- This will take about three hours but use a digital thermometer to be sure

-Transfer the cookie sheet to the refrigerator and let the sausage cool completely before slicing.
+- Transfer the cookie sheet to the refrigerator and let the sausage cool completely before slicing.

 If you need a link to find casings, Morton Tender Quick or a grinder then you can find them on my Sausage Making Supplies page.